openagentics/kiro-q-bridge/README.md

 ## 🛠️ Enhanced MCP Tools for Bidirectional Communication

+**🚨 WARNING**: The `respond_as_q` parameter exists for technical testing only. **NEVER use it to simulate Amazon Q responses** in actual usage - this defeats the entire purpose of authentic AI-to-AI communication.

 ### 1. `kiro_status` - Complete Session Manager with Real-Time Collaboration
 Complete Kiro-Q Bridge session manager that handles status, conversation history, Q wake-up, responses, and real-time collaboration in ONE approval call